 The sun was setting, the birds were singing and dancing across the sky, and the air was still warm from the heat of the day.
 I could hear sounds from the city below as the call to prayer rang out from the nearby mosque and I sat there taking it all in.

 It was the second time I had visited Marrakech.
-The first trip had been three years earlier and had involved a whirlwind couple of days of arriving, being amazed by the culture, and quickly leaving to spend a week at the Taghazout coast.
-I had been waiting to return to the city ever since, and I was not disappointed.
+The first trip had been three years earlier and had involved a whirlwind couple of days of being amazed by the culture before spending a week at the Taghazout coast.
+I’d been waiting to return to the city ever since, and I was not disappointed.

 And it was with those thoughts that I realised I wanted to spend my life traveling, being inspired by the world, and writing about it.